isomerpages/pmo-nccs/media/press-releases/_posts/2015-12-06-minister-dr-vivian-balakrishnan-and-mr-masagos-zulkifli-to-attend-the-un-climate-change-conference-in-paris-france.md

 ---
 layout: post
-title: Minister Dr Vivian Balakrishnan and Mr Masagos Zulkifli to attend the UN Climate Change Conference in Paris, France
+title: Ministers Dr Vivian Balakrishnan and Masagos Zulkifli to Attend the UN Climate Change Conference in Paris, France
 subtitle: 6 Dec 2015
 permalink: /media/press-release/minister-dr-vivian-balakrishnan-and-mr-masagos-zulkifli-to-attend-the-un-climate-change-conference-in-paris-france
 ---

-### MINISTER DR VIVIAN BALAKRISHNAN AND MR MASAGOS ZULKIFLI TO ATTEND THE UN CLIMATE CHANGE CONFERENCE IN PARIS, FRANCE

-**Singapore, 6 December 2015** - Minister for Foreign Affairs Dr Vivian Balakrishnan and Minister for the Environment and Water Resources Mr Masagos Zulkifli will both be in Paris, France on 7-10 December 2015 to attend the 21st Conference of the Parties (COP-21) to the United Nations Framework Convention on Climate Change (UNFCCC)*.
+Minister for Foreign Affairs Dr Vivian Balakrishnan and Minister for the Environment and Water Resources Masagos Zulkifli will both be in Paris, France on 7-10 December 2015 to attend the 21st Conference of the Parties (COP-21) to the United Nations Framework Convention on Climate Change (UNFCCC)*.

 The conference is expected to conclude negotiations on a new global climate change agreement which will succeed the Kyoto Protocol under the UNFCCC after 2020.